La Baguette Bakery

 for those who want starter on hand but do not bake regularly.

-Freezing slows the fermentation process.
+the fermentation process.
 When ready to use, let starter

-thaw at room temperature
+thaw at room temper-

 and then let stand in a warm draft-free area until